dadatoa/hyperspace-html5up-jekyll/index.md

 ---
 layout: home2
 sections :
-# intro : layout hard coded form config info, should not be modified unless you know what you are doing
+# intro : layout hard coded from config info, should not be modified unless you know what you are doing
     - id: intro
       title: welcome
       template: intro